ltu-tmmoa/responsive-rooms/docs/terminal.md

 A terminal has to be able to participate in the human interactions outlined in the [use cases](use_cases.md).
-Also, it has to be able to interace with the web service provided by the [master processes](master.md) in order to be able to fullfill the requirements of the use cases.
+Also, it has to be able to interace with the web service provided by the [master processes](master.md) in order to be able to fullfill the requirements of those use cases.